iccm-conference/iccm-conference.github.io/previous.md

 # Previous Conferences

+### Warning: Some of these archived previous conference are currently offline as we are moving our server to a new machine.

 <ul><li><a href="http://iccm-conference.org/2017/"><strong>ICCM 2017</strong></a>:  Warwick, UK (<a href="http://iccm-conference.org/2017/ICCMprogram_files/proceedingscombined.pdf">proceedings</a>)
 </li><li><a href="http://acs.ist.psu.edu/iccm2016/"><strong>ICCM 2016</strong></a>: Penn State, USA (<a href="http://acs.ist.psu.edu/iccm2016/proc/">proceedings</a>)
 </li><li><a href="http://www.cognitive-modeling.com/"><strong>ICCM 2015</strong></a>: Groningen, the Netherlands (<a href="http://www.cognitive-modeling.com/schedule/proceedings/">proceedings</a>)